 1. Leafy Greens

-We know there are a few of you that just love kale.
+We know there are a few of you who just love kale.
 Congratulations to all of the kale crunchers out there as you’re winning the eye health sweepstakes.

 Researchers have found that leafy, deep green vegetables like kale, spinach and collard greens are packed with a carotenoid called zeaxanthin.
 This particular carotenoid exists in green leafy plants to modulate light-energy during photosynthesis.